rzzzwilson/DigitalVFO/Design.rst

 digit under the cursor.
 Any overflow or underflow of the selected digit will propagate to the left only.

-The selected frequency digit will be moved left or right by pressing in and holding the rotary encoder knob and rotating the knob to the left or right while pressed.
+The selection cursor will be moved left or right by pressing in and holding the rotary encoder knob and rotating the knob to the left or right while pressed.